 Another moment was in a work conversation, when someone asked how I’d been managing my holiday cover; was I aware of the policy?
 I curled up with shame; I take my work very seriously and felt mortified not to have organised suitable cover for… I realised that in nine months, I’d not taken any holiday (or had used any time off to catch up on work): I’d not breached any protocol — the relief!
 Take a holiday, said my boss.
 Rest.

-I took a day off, slunk away to a corner of my garden, my special place – the only place within reach of my kids where I can safely and responsibly hide away alone to breathe, talk to the magpies and foxes, and stare at the sky, only to find that someone had just built a fence there, my spot now an ugly cage, looming spiky and harsh against the blue.
-The foxes out of reach, the magpies laughing.
+I took a day off, slunk away to a corner of my garden, my special place — the only place within reach of my kids where I can safely and responsibly hide away alone to breathe, talk to the magpies and foxes, and stare at the sky, only to find that some suburban wanker had just built a fence there, my spot now an ugly cage, looming spiky and harsh against the blue.
+The foxes distressed and out of reach, the magpies laughing.
 A pre-lockdown promise broken.
 Final straws, crashing overwhelm, and all that.
 Cue a fierce argument, a no less angry walk out, and a desperate need to leave this place that was no longer home, but in all ways a prison.

 I got ready for a holiday.
 A lot of people will smile: we know this means working till 2am to prepare for a week away, scrubbing the house, laundry-max, paperwork filed, bills paid, creatures to kennels, children banned from spraining their ankles (fail), last minute X-rays… pairing socks at midnight, setting off late, posting legal briefs on the way past the post box, and counting the stuff we’ve forgotten all the way up the motorway.